This page was reviewed under our medical and editorial policy by

 Hand-foot syndrome symptoms may include:

-Severe symptoms can be disabling.
-In addition to your palms and soles, the backs of your hands and feet, your knees and elbows, or other areas subject to friction and pressure may be affected.
+Severe symptoms may be disabling.
+In addition to the palms and soles, the backs of the hands and feet, the knees and elbows, or other areas subject to friction and pressure may be affected.

 The National Cancer Institute rates the degree of symptom severity by a scale of grades of 1 to 3.

-After treatment starts, let your doctor know if you begin showing symptoms and if they get worse.
-Communication with your care team is key—early treatment of symptoms may help prevent them from becoming severe.
+After treatment starts, let the care team know if symptoms appear and if they get worse.
+Communication with the care team is key—early treatment of symptoms may help prevent them from becoming severe.
 Avoid friction, pressure and heat on affected areas.

 The following steps may help prevent symptoms from worsening.